-Julie Beer begins her sixth year at Centre College and fifth year as the inaugural head women's lacrosse coach of the Colonels.
+Julie Beer has been at Centre College since 2009 and has served as head women's lacrosse coach since 2011.
 In five years of building a program, she has compiled an overall record of 50-20.

 In 2011, the first year of varsity competition for Centre, Beer amassed an unprecedented 11-5 regular season record, a 3-2 Southern Collegiate Athletic Conference record and finished in third place.
 The Colonels began the season with an astounding 6-0 run before losing their first game in double overtime.
 In her first year as a head coach, Beer placed a freshman on the IWLCA First Team All-Region and another first year player on the IWLCA Second Team All-Region.
 She also placed two players on the SCAC First Team All-Conference and five players on the SCAC Second Team All-Conference.
 In 2011, Beer also coached the SCAC Player of the Year, Sarah Mastey ‘14, and the SCAC Rookie of the Year, Meg Hawthorne ‘14

 In 2012, the second year of varsity competition for the Colonels, Beer defeated the previous year's record and finished the regular season 13-4 overall and 4-1 in conference.
 The Colonels tied for first place, earning them a share of the regular season title.
 They were defeated in the semifinals and finished out another sparkling year of firsts at 13-5.
 In her second season, Beer earned Coach of the Year honors from the SCAC and again coached the SCAC Rookie of the Year, Emily Madden ‘15.
 Beer also coached seven players to All-Conference honors, including four on the SCAC First Team All-Conference.
 She also coached one player onto the IWLCA All-Region team.